Generate RSS in JSP? Set the locale!

 The RSS pubDate fields contain dates in a format that may be human readable, but not very handy in a programmer's point of view.
 According to the RSS specification the date must conform to the RFC822 specification.
 A typical RSS snippet looks like:

-An easy way to generate this from JSP is using the fmt library from JSTL.
+A way to format a java.util.Date in JSP is using the fmt library from JSTL.

 <%@ taglib prefix="fmt" uri="http://java.sun.com/jsp/jstl/fmt" %>